Student Body Association

 The SBA exists to provide effective participation of students in college governance, to act for the students in matters involving the students’ interests, to help maintain a high quality of life on campus, and to work with the administration, staff, and faculty to build and preserve a learning community.
-Through our three branches of government, the Executive Board (Officers), the Student Senate, and the Student Conduct Council, the Millsaps Student Body Association provides the finest services to her students.
+Through our branches of government, the Executive Board (Officers) and the Student Senate, the Millsaps Student Body Association provides the finest services to its students.

 - Gives presentations and meets with the College’s Board of Trustees

-- Oversees student traditions (e.g., Fourth Night, eve of the seventh season)
+- Oversees student traditions (e.g., IgNite, Eve of the Seventh season)

 - Conduct elections for the student body